johnnoone/setuptools-pylint/README.rst

 Installation
 ------------

-This package is publisher on pypi.
+This package is published on pypi.
 You can use pip to install it.

 ::